13 days

 Cycling Towards the Border with Spain

-Today it is a short day on a bicycle, but it is hilly.
-After km 22 there is a climb that is 3km long and 6% of grade.
+Today it is a shorter day on a bicycle comparing with yesterday, but it is hilly.
+The day starts very smooth but at km 34 there is a climb that is 3km long and 6% of grade.
 Try to do it before lunch time ;).
 Control your cadence and your breathing and you will get to the top of the climb :).
-Then, just before you get to the next small town where you are going to stay, there will be some short climbs, but they are OK. 🙂
+Then, just before you get to the next small town where you are going to stay, there will be some short climbs, but they are OK. ๐Ÿ™‚

 Day 7